-- A-50.
-ASA supports and encourages reasonable efforts to improve crop protection product safety, handling and education.
-ASA feels farm and commodity organizations should take leadership on those environmental and food safety issues that affect producers.
+A-47.
+ASA supports and encourages reasonable efforts to improve crop protection product safety, handling, and education.
+ASA supports farm and commodity organizations taking leadership on those environmental and food safety issues that affect producers.
 ASA supports the efforts of farm organizations to obtain objective scientific research that quantifies the economic impacts of agricultural input restrictions.
-ASA encourages the inclusion of agricultural organizations by government, consumer and environmental groups in designing practical solutions to environmental issues.
-(2017) - A-51.
+ASA encourages the inclusion of agricultural organizations by government, consumer, and environmental groups in designing practical solutions to environmental issues.
+(2017)

+- A-48.
 ASA supports the use of safe, environmentally friendly containers for agricultural inputs.
 ASA supports policies that require Good Laboratory Practices (GLP) in generation of data for crop protection products.
-ASA believes that agricultural leaders and environmental advocates need to work together in developing environmental policies and common goals, creating an atmosphere of cooperation. - A-52.
-ASA recommends that EPA use scientifically valid data and research in making decisions governing crop production inputs and that EPA and other regulatory bodies must consider economic impact statements and risk/benefit analysis before proposing any restriction on inputs or new technology. - A-53.
-ASA supports expedited approval process for new environmentally friendly crop protection products.
-(2018) - A-54.
-ASA believes that the EPA should grant producers emergency use permits in emergency situations for products already approved by the EPA for other crops. - A-55.
-ASA supports voluntary record keeping for general use crop protection product application and believes that such a practice provides evidence of responsible land and water use.
+ASA supports agricultural leaders and environmental advocates working together in developing environmental policies and common goals, creating an atmosphere of cooperation. - A-49.
+ASA supports EPA using scientifically valid data and research in making decisions governing crop production inputs, and that EPA and other regulatory bodies must consider economic impact statements and risk-benefit analysis before proposing any restriction on inputs or new technology. - A-50.
+ASA supports expedited approval process for new, environmentally-friendly crop protection products.
+(2018) - A-51.
+ASA supports EPA using its authority to grant producers emergency use permits when emergency situations occur.
+(2021) - A-52.
+ASA supports voluntary record keeping for general use crop protection product application and believes that such a practice provides evidence of responsible land and water use. - A-53.

-- A-56.
 ASA encourages state soybean associations to take an active role in states' development of environmental policy.
-Local governing bodies should be prohibited from imposing requirements more stringent than federal requirements on the sale or use of federally registered crop protection products or biotech products. - A-57.
-ASA favors an international harmonized crop protection product code that conforms to U.S. standards as economic agreements are made with other countries. - A-58.
-ASA endorses the use of voluntary integrated pest management programs and best management practices consistent with sound ecological and economical principles. - A-59.
-ASA recommends that farmers not be liable for environmental damages resulting from input use where recommended label rates and application procedures are followed. - A-60.
-ASA recommends that all imported food products meet USDA crop protection product residue or other food safety standards. - A-61.
-ASA recommends Worker Protection Standard Act (WPSA) be reasonably and rationally implemented. - A-62.
-ASA supports the preservation of crop protection uses to maximize the list of pest management tools available to the grower for best management practices.
-ASA supports the use of the "data call in" provisions for the tolerance. - A-63.
-ASA opposes the EPA establishing nationwide testing for certification or re-certification of private pesticide applicators, and supports allowing individual states to determine testing procedures, necessary training and recertification length.
+Local governing bodies should be prohibited from imposing requirements more stringent than federal requirements on the sale or use of federally registered crop protection products or biotech products. - A-54.
+ASA endorses the use of voluntary integrated pest management programs and best management practices consistent with sound ecological and economical principles. - A-55.
+ASA opposes farmers being liable for environmental damages resulting from input use where recommended label rates and application procedures are followed. - A-56.
+ASA supports all imported food products meeting EPA-established pesticide residue tolerances (maximum residue levels).
+(2021) - A-57.
+ASA supports implementation of Worker Protection Standards (WPS) in a way that protects agricultural workers and bystanders while not undermining the ability of growers to use pesticides according to the label or placing growers at increased liability for doing so.
+(2021) - A-58.
+ASA opposes the arbitrary or unnecessary discontinuation of pesticide products, uses, or tolerances to maximize the tools available to growers for best management practices.
+(2021)

+TITLE A - FARM SUPPORT, DOMESTIC MARKETS AND TRANSPORTATION

+- A-59.
+ASA opposes EPA establishing nationwide testing for certification or re-certification of private pesticide applicators, and supports allowing individual states to determine testing procedures, necessary training, and re-certification length.
 Online and non-classroom programs should be considered.
-(2020) - A-64.
+(2020) - A-60.
 ASA recognizes that crop protection products are a significant part of the soybean farmer's input costs.
-ASA judges that all Canadian crop protection products that have an equivalent U.S. EPA registered product be given automatic reciprocal EPA registration.
-(2018) - A-65.
+ASA supports that all Canadian crop protection products that have an equivalent U.S. EPA registered product be given automatic reciprocal EPA registration.
+(2018) - A-61.
 ASA opposes any additional permitting process for crop protection product applications and urges EPA to craft any new regulations in a way that is not onerous to farmers.
-ASA opposes the EPA requirements for NPDES Permits for pesticide applications in crop production. - A-66.
-ASA believes the Environmental Protection Agency (EPA) already gives adequate consideration to the Endangered Species Act (ESA) when registering pesticides and additional requirements are not needed.